Once the pinnacle of the VIP stadium experience, is it game over for the traditional executive box?

 RDA recently delivered a project at the home of a well-known Championship team where we completely refurbished a space formerly occupied by over 10 executive boxes.
 The team transformed them into a first-class hospitality suite, comprising a stunning entrance lobby, opulent Art Deco-styled clubroom and 17 catering kiosks.
 However, the new suite’s functionality goes well behind entertaining VIPs on match days and generates a significantly higher ROI than previously with regular weekday bookings for conferences and other events.

 We’ve been carrying out similar work in the leisure and entertainment sector too, with some clear overlap between this work and our sports stadium projects.
-At the end of last year, RDA transformed a tired, outdated suite at the O2 Arena in London to create an innovative and flexible hospitality venue: The Compass Suite.
+At the end of last year, RDA transformed a tired, outdated suite at the O2 Arena in London to create an innovative and flexible hospitality venue.
 Premium details such as marble table tops, brass light fittings and handmade oak wall and ceiling features satisfied the brief’s requirements for effortless high-end style without overlooking the functional needs of the space.

 Also in 2019, we carried out a major refurbishment project at The SSE Arena Wembley, creating a 160 seat capacity Empire Bar and Grill Restaurant as well as a modern-yet-glamorous VIP lounge for ticket holders to relax before a show.